Freedom Writers Parent Guide

 Despite the students’ aggressive outbreaks and the administration’s lack of support, Erin pushes herself to connect with her pupils.
 Believing the kids are not “unteachable,” her perseverance eventually breaks through their tough exteriors.
 Helping the hopeless find a venue for their voices, Erin Gruwell’s real life story will inspire older students, parents and educators alike.Starring Hilary Swank, Patrick Dempsey.
 Running time: 123 minutes.
 Theatrical release January 4, 2007.
 Updated April 7, 2018

-Freedom Writers is rated PG-13 for violent content, some thematic material and language
+Why is Freedom Writers rated PG-13?
+Freedom Writers is rated PG-13 by the MPAA for violent content, some thematic material and language

 Living in gang-run neighborhoods, the students in Ms. Gruwell’s freshman English class (along with the viewers) are exposed to gunfire, drive-by shootings, and domestic abuse as well as the ruthless beatings and bloody murders of friends and family.
 Teens carry guns to school and fights break out in classrooms and on the grounds.
 Footage from the Rodney King riots and clippings of the Holocaust are also shown.
 Adults have alcohol with dinner and one couple drinks during an emotionally upsetting discussion.
 The script also contains profanities, ethno-cultural slurs and the use of one sexual expletive in a non-sexual context.